Cucurbita pepo var. cylindrica

 A perfect addition to any garden or large container; bush type plants produce long, slender fruit that can range from golden yellow to dark green; a delicious flavor with tender flesh; great for cooking, baking and roasting; flowers are edible

-Zucchini (Generic) is an annual vegetable plant that is commonly grown for its edible qualities.
+Zucchini (Generic) is an annual vegetable plant that is typically grown for its edible qualities.
 It produces dark green long fruit mottled with yellow and creamy white flesh which can be harvested at any point.
 The fruits have a pleasant taste.

 The fruit are most often used in the following ways: